ReversiFi/.github/profile/README.md

 ## 🎯 Vision

-We envision a future where crypto payments are seamlessly integrated into marketplace apps, delivering a secure, native, and user-friendly experience.
-ReversiFi aims to empower both businesses and their users, providing a robust solution for crypto transactions.
+ReversiFi a Non-custodial crypto payment SDK, delivering a secure, native, and user-friendly experience.
+ReversiFi aims to empower both businesses and their users, providing a useful solution for crypto payment.

 ---